kestra-io/docs/content/docs/expressions/index.md

 ### Secrets

 You can retrieve secrets in your flow using the `secret()` function.
-Here is an example:
+Secrets are stored in a secure way and can be accessed as follows:

 ```yaml
 id: use_secret_in_flow